 When potatoes are fresh, the toxin is minimal, but if potatoes have sprouted or have been exposed to the elements for long periods, the solanine becomes concentrated.

-For your safety, throw old, sprouted potatoes into the trash.
+Technically, if you remove all of the sprouts these potatoes are OK to eat.
+However, for your safety, throw old, sprouted potatoes into the trash.

+Replace disposable razors after four shaves.
 Bacteria can build up on razors, and blades can become dull over time, causing razor burn.

 To avoid this, replace your razors once a week or after three to four shaves.

+Swap out your mascara every three months to avoid pinkeye.
 An open tube of mascara can start to show traces of bacteria (causing pinkeye and other infections) in a matter of just three months.